Pouilly-Fumé: Modern period

 Despite floods and low water, transport of Pouilly wines via the Loire was efficient and fast, due to the location of the vineyard.
 This wine was always exported by water navigation, especially after the opening of the Canal de Briare in 1642.
 After the French Revolution of 1789, peasants were able to become owners of land and vineyards formerly possessions of the nobility and clergy.

 At the end of the nineteenth century, growers were faced with mildew and phylloxera.
 The vineyard was devastated and many cultivators had to redeploy.
 After many unsuccessful attempts at treatment, the vines were uprooted in the early twentieth century and only part of the vineyard was replanted after grafting onto American rootstock.

 Contemporary period

 Pouilly-Fumé has been an Appellation d'origine contrôlée (AOC) since 1937.
 Today a large part of the production is sold abroad, especially to Great Britain.

 Location

 The following vineyard communes are to be found in the Nièvre, to the east of the Loire: Pouilly-sur-Loire, Saint-Andelain, Tracy-sur-Loire (village Boisgibault), Saint-Laurent-l'Abbaye, Mesves-sur-Loire, Saint-Martin-sur-Nohain, Garchy.

 Orography

-The terrain is slightly undulating because of the Loire which has created a valley; Sancerre is on a promontory to the other side of the river.
+The terrain is slightly undulating because the Loire river created the valley; Sancerre is on a promontory the other side of the river.